abhik-ece/Advanced-8-bit-ALU-RTL-Design-and-Verification/README.md

-# 8-bit ALU Design using SystemVerilog
+# Advanced 8-bit ALU RTL Design & Verification

 An 8-bit Arithmetic Logic Unit (ALU) designed using SystemVerilog and verified through simulation and waveform analysis.
 The RTL design was synthesized using Yosys to generate a gate-level netlist.